AlderWizard/last-man-standing-bot/README.md

 # Last Man Standing Football Bot

-A Telegram bot that runs a "Last Man Standing" football prediction competition.
+A Telegram bot for running Last Man Standing football competitions with group isolation.

+## Webhook Test
+Testing instant deployment via GitHub webhooks - this should trigger auto-update on Pi!

 ## How It Works
 - Players pick ONE team each round that they think will win